Is the Normal Christian Life a Peaceful Life, a Troubled Life, or Both?

 - • Not only has He given eternal life to those who repent of their sins and turn to Him in faith, He also keeps us secure in that salvation.
 He states unequivocally that no one can snatch the one serving God out of the Father’s hand.
 Nor can we be snatched out of Jesus’ hand.
 Those are two mighty safe hands to be protected in!

 - • So when temporary troubles come your way, remember where you are in the scope of eternity — safe in the hands of God the Father and the Lord Jesus Christ.
 Keep serving God, keep serving His Son, and no one and no thing can snatch you away from the goodness of God.

 Revelation 21:3-5a And I heard a loud voice from the throne saying, “Look!
 God’s dwelling place is now among the people, and he will dwell with them.
 They will be his people, and God himself will be with them and be their God.
 ‘He will wipe every tear from their eyes.
 There will be no more death’ or mourning or crying or pain, for the old order of things has passed away.”
 He who was seated on the throne said, “I am making everything new!”

-• Treasure that promise as you face this life’s ups and down, its joys and its sorrows.
-Hold fast to Jesus’ promise that He will be your source of peace and overcoming power during hard times in this fallen world.
+- • Treasure that promise as you face this life’s ups and down, its joys and its sorrows.
+Hold fast to Jesus’ promise that He will be your source of peace and serenity as well as overcoming power during hard times in this fallen world.
 And remember always that “our light and momentary troubles are achieving for us an eternal glory that far outweighs them all” (2 Corinthians 4:17).